grimmpp/home-assistant-eltako/docs/grafana/readme.md

 Then a telegram appears within seconds of arriving - the export flushes every 5 seconds or every 500 telegrams, whichever comes first.

-For a real live view use the **Live telegrams** page of the Eltako web ui: it is pushed over a websocket and shows every telegram the moment it arrives, decoded.
+For a real live view use the **Live telegrams** page of the ELTAKO web ui: it is pushed over a websocket and shows every telegram the moment it arrives, decoded.
 Grafana is the right tool as soon as you ask about the past or want to aggregate.